Watch Every 'Survivor' Intro in this Epic Jeff Probst Supercut

 JONNY FAIRPLAY: I have two beautiful, amazingly intelligent daughters, Piper, age 12, and Madilyn, age 3.
 I’m a realtor in Virginia and I host a weekly reality television podcast at SurvivorNSFW.com with Matt Bischoff from Survivor: Caramoan; Zack Hacker, a USA Today best-selling author; and Karen Eisenberg, legal genius.
 I’m also kind of a t-shirt impresario, which you can check out my offerings at jonnyfairplay.com, and don’t forget with every t-shirt purchase you get a phone call from me, Jonny Fairplay, thanking you for your purchase.

 What is your proudest moment ever from playing Survivor?

-What is your biggest regret from your Survivor experience?
+What is your biggest regret from your Survivor experiences?

-What’s something that will blow fans’ minds that happened out there in your season but never made it to TV?
+What’s something that will blow fans' minds that happened out there in one of your seasons but never made it to TV?

 How do you feel about the edit you got on the show?

 Perfect!
 It was me.
 As I mentioned, no one prior to me wanted to be a bad guy.
 When I explained to production that I wanted to be the "heel," they were elated and gave me every opportunity to run with my notorious ways.
 It was like getting a permission slip to do evil.
 My heroes growing up were Roddy Piper and Ric Flair.
 I got to bring all of their villainy to the world of reality TV.